10 December 2010

 • Use of Technologies as Accelerators

-• Flywheel – build up from small and increases to breakthrough.
+• Flywheel – build up from small and increase to a breakthrough.

 • Core Values: Focus on Organization, People, and NOT self.
 Be Ethical.

-The qualities of Jim’s Level 5 Leader is like Lao Zi Level 4 The Loved and Honored Leader.
-It is close to Lao Zi’s Level 5 The Invisible Leader.
-The Ancient Chinese Classics has also much to say about Leadership and cover much greater depth than the Level 5 Leadership.
+The qualities of Jim’s Level 5 Leader are like Lao Zi Level 4 The Loved and Honored Leader.
+It is close to Lao Zi’s Level 5: The Invisible Leader.
+The Ancient Chinese Classics also have much to say about Leadership and cover much greater depth than the Level 5 Leadership.
 It is summarized in “内圣外王” - A Saint within will make a King without.
 Great leadership comes from a strong inner character and wisdom.
-I will cover this more in future.
+I will cover this more in the future.
 A short post with the Christian perspective is in How to be King.

 Lim Liat (c)